tiberlab/tibercad/manual/Sphinx/GettingStarted/Elasticity.rst

      }
    }

-In physics we declare the physical models to be applied to our device.
+In  ``Physics`` we declare the physical models to be applied to our device.
-In our case, with ``BodyForcelattice_mismatch`` we are adding a body force into the system, induced by the lattice mismatch with the reference lattice which in this case is :math:`Al_{0.2}Ga_{0.8}N` .
+In our case, with ``body_force lattice_mismatch`` we are adding a body force into the system, induced by the lattice mismatch with the reference lattice which in this case is :math:`Al_{0.2}Ga_{0.8}N` .
 In order to avoid a free standing device we may want to freeze a surface.
-With ``Boundary Clamp`` we fix, in this case, the region Base.
+With the Boundary type ``Clamp`` we fix, in this case, the region Base.

 The third part is simply Simulation ``{solve = elasticity}`` where the default name ``elasticity`` is used.
-By default, files for 3D system are written in *vtu* which can be read from Paraview.
+By default, files for 3D system are written in *vtu* format which can be read from Paraview.
 Output data about strain are shown below.

 .. _fig.elasticity01: